The Robert James Terry Library supports the curriculum and research needs of the University

-The building was named for Dr. Robert James Terry, Interim President of the Texas Southern University from 1986-1987.
+The library was named for Dr. Robert James Terry, Interim President of the Texas Southern University from 1986-1987.

 The library provides a variety of services to its users.
 These services include bibliographic instruction; Ask a Librarian; information services; circulation/reserve, My account interlibrary loan and documentdelivery, DistanceLearning Services, and Other Services.
 There are a variety of electronic resources including databases, indexes, full text journals, and electronic books.